 Imagine trying to mint 1 million NFTs on Solana.
 Traditional NFTs would require 2 million on-chain accounts: One mint and one token account per NFT, resulting in prohibitively high storage and transaction costs.
 Compressed NFTs (cNFTs) solve this by storing NFT data off-chain in a Merkle tree, with only the root on-chain.
 This approach slashes costs dramatically, transforming large-scale NFT projects from impractical to economically feasible.

-programs.
+In this post we will explore Compressed NFTs (cNFTs) on Solana, focusing on the account-compression and mpl-bubblegum programs.
 We'll cover how cNFTs use Merkle trees to store NFT data off-chain, significantly reducing costs and complexity.
 This guide is designed for developers and auditors who want to understand the inner workings of cNFTs without diving into the codebase.

-We'll begin by understanding what cNFTs are, then dive into the account-compression
+We'll begin by understanding what cNFTs are, then dive into the account-compression program, and finally explore mpl-bubblegum.

 You won’t need to open the code while reading this, everything is explained here!😉